47 submissions

 With that extremely cursory estimation in mind, Ceirys reached for one of her many pouches and produced two sacks of gold from it.

+Just as his frustration was reaching its limit, Ceirys suddenly stopped to look around herself.
 “You know, I don’t think I’ve ever been here before.”
 She raised him above her head, letting him see the vista.
 “Nice place.”

 “Sure.
 Whatever,” he scoffed, pretending to be unimpressed.

+“I appreciate that you chose south this time – north and east have gotten a bit stale lately.”
 Ceirys decided to take a small break and sat down, keeping him tightly against her belly.
-Refusing to incite a conversation or even engage with her at all, he was forced to endure getting pressed against her downright obscene abs capable of grating hardened mithril into fine powder and it wasn’t just a metaphor – her muscles were genuinely the hardest thing he had ever witnessed.
+Refusing to incite a conversation or even engage with her at all, he was forced to endure getting pressed against downright obscene abs capable of grating hardened mithril into fine powder.
+And it wasn’t just a metaphor – her muscles were genuinely the hardest thing he had ever witnessed.

 “Sooo… How about that smooch you’ve promised?”
 She glanced down at him.